siakhooi/shed/README.md

 Features:

-- Supports up to 5 KubeConfig per shed.
+- Supports up to 5 KubeConfig per shed[📚](docs/file-shed-config.yaml.md).
 - Able to work with different Shed and/or KubeConfig in different shell sessions.
 - Auto include kubectl config file into `KUBECONFIG` environment on start up.
 - Modified shell prompt for better visibility of which Shed/KubeConfig the shell session is working on.